This chapter describes the module for encoding mensural notation from the late 13th

 pitches are encoded.

-There are a certain number of differences, however, regarding the representation of
+There are a number of differences, however, in the representation of duration in mensural

-particularities is that the actual duration of a note is not given only by its symbol
+the duration of a note is not determined by its symbol, but also by the meter and

-duration of a note.
-In these cases, encoding both the sign and its actual duration
+a note.
+In these cases, encoding both the sign and its actual duration is highly recommended

-Another particularity of mensural notation is the use of proportions that are indicated
+Another difference is the use of proportions that are indicated by numeric ratios

-time signatures in CMN.
-The attributes and elements that are necessary for encoding
+simplified and became time signatures in CMN.
+The attributes and elements available

 In mensural notation, notes can also be notated in ligatures that regroup two or more